jessepav/libgdx-wiki-old/Importing-Blender-models-in-LibGDX.md

 **Note:** _while this page uses Blender for practical examples, most of it applies to **other modeling applications** as well._

 **Warning**: This article is not finished.
-It does not specify how to load the model into LibGDX.
+It does not elaborate on loading the models into LibGDX.

 Blender is an open-source modeling application you can use to create 3D models, scenes and animations.
 You can get Blender at [blender.org](http://www.blender.org/).
 If you are new to creating 3D models using Blender, you can checkout the [blender tutorials](http://www.blender.org/education-help/tutorials/).
 This page provides practical tips on preparing and converting your Blender model for use in LibGDX.